Connecting to an SMB share using PowerShell¶

 Invoke-WebRequest -Uri http://[IP-ADDRESS]/file.txt -OutFile file.txt

-- Generate MD5 checksum:
+- Generate an MD5 checksum

 md5sum file.txt

-- Encoding File Content to Base64
+- Encode file content to Base64

 cat file.txt | base64 -w 0; echo

-- Decoding Base64 Content on Windows
+- Decode Base64 content on Windows

 [IO.File]::WriteAllBytes("C:\Temp\file.txt", [Convert]::FromBase64String("[BASE64-STRING]"))

-- Verify the MD5 checksum of the decoded file:
+- Verify the MD5 checksum of the decoded file

 Get-FileHash C:\Temp\file.txt -Algorithm MD5

-- Create a PowerShell Remoting session:
+- Create a PowerShell remoting session

 $Session = New-PSSession -ComputerName DATABASE01